chadhoggard/RowdyHacks/README.md

-# 🤠 TrustVault - Democratic Group Investment Platform
+# 🤠 Frontier Fund - Democratic Group Investment Platform

 **Built at RowdyHacks 2025**

-TrustVault is a mobile app that enables groups to democratically manage shared investments through proposal-based voting.
+Frontier Fund is a mobile app that enables groups to democratically manage shared investments through proposal-based voting.
 Create "ranches" (investment groups), propose transactions, vote as a group, and invest together!

 ## ⚡ Quick Start for Teammates